Fujitsu-Siemens LifeBook U810

 60% Fujitsu U810 Ultraportable Tablet Review

-Quelle: Laptop Logic Englisch EN→DE
+Quelle: Laptop Logic Englisch EN→DE Archive.org version

 Fujitsu managed to cover the right areas in bringing out a balanced UMPC that takes the key features of a tablet and laptop computer and blend them together into a very versatile and unique UMPC device.
 It’s certainly not perfect with its sluggish performance, lack of ports and expandability so don’t look for it to replace your notebook computer anytime soon.
-With its best in class keyboard and touch screen capabilities, this is definitely one of the better UMPC out on the market, but there’s certainly a lot of room to improve upon.
+With its best in class keyboard and touch screen capabilities, this is definitely one of the better UMPCs out on the market, but there’s certainly a lot of room to improve upon.
 You’ll also either love or hate the utilitarian styling.
-Rather than leading the pack for UMPC, the Fujitsu falls behind its competition with its sluggish performance.
+Rather than leading the pack for UMPCs, the Fujitsu falls behind its competition with its sluggish performance.
 Using a slow mobile processor designed for small devices in the first place, and then expecting it to perform smoothly under Vista, is like a total oxymoron.
 Hopefully Fujitsu will smarten up and include a real processor to power this device.
 For those looking for a compact, flexible computer solution, this is worth a check out, but if you don’t mind having something bigger, I’d go for a real tablet PC or ultra-portable laptop.

 3 von 5, Ergonomie gut, Verarbeitung gut, Mobilität mangelhaft, Leistung schlecht